expert-solutions-clariprint/Claire/README.md

 ## This is the developper GIT.

-To build a new Claire installation package :
+Build a new Claire installation package :

 `./make`

+Goto new intall package :
+ `cd xlclaire-vx.x.x`

+Configure (option set home as root install wherase /usr/local/) :
+`./configure --prefix=$HOME`